On the Convergence of the Ensemble Kalman Filter: Acknowledgements

 \section{Acknowledgements}

-This work was partially supported by the National Science Foundation under grants CNS-0719641 and ATM-0835579.
-We would like to thank Professor Richard Bradley for an example that led us away from mixing coefficients, and Dr. Thomas Bengtsson for bringing \citet{Furrer-2007-EHP} to our attention.
+This work was partially supported by the National Science Foundation under grants CNS-0719641 and AGS-0835579 and the National Institutes of Health under grant 1 RC1 LM01641-01.
+We would like to thank Professor Richard Bradley for an example that led us away from mixing coefficients, and Dr. Thomas Bengtsson for bringing \cite{Furrer-2007-EHP} to our attention.